 For each category, a company's score is reflective only of the data available.
 Smaller, privately-held companies have relatively few public disclosure requirements, and we didn't want to penalize them or leave them out simply because they don't report as much as publicly-traded companies do.
 (In rare cases, we'll omit a company from our rankings because there just isn't enough data to make a call; we'll disclose when we do so.)

-At the other end of the spectrum, we've intentionally omitted Google, Microsoft and Amazon from the Power Index.
+At the other end of the spectrum, we've intentionally omitted companies like Google, Microsoft and Amazon from the Power Index, along with companies where enough data points about the relevant business were unavailable.
 Their sheer size means they would dwarf everyone else in a lot of categories, especially because it's difficult to separate out relevant, segment-specific data from the overall company data.
 (For instance, Microsoft Azure, AWS and Google Cloud all are venturing into observability, but the level of data around usage and profitability of those products is not akin to what's available for the industry's pure plays).

 Most metrics were either measured from the close of a company's most recent fiscal year or from July 2020 through June 2021.
 Some data, like that sourced from LinkedIn, is an estimation as it's based only on employees who are registered users.
 Acquisitions and leadership changes that occurred after the collection period may be reflected in the Power Sheets, but did not have an impact on a company's score.
 If you have questions about sourcing, please reach out to firstname.lastname@example.org.